 Types of Agile Methodology: Assess Which One Works Best for Your Team

 More organizations are adopting Agile methods, either exclusively or alongside traditional Waterfall techniques, to benefit from its dynamic principles.
 Agile teams tailor their processes to quickly adapt to changing needs, actively seek early customer feedback, and prioritize individual team members.
-While each Agile methodology is unique, they all share these core values.
-If your organization prizes speed and adaptability, read on to find the Agile method that best suits your team.
+While each Agile methodology is unique, they all share the core values outlined in the Agile Manifesto.
+If your organization prizes speed, adaptability, and continuous improvement, read on to find the Agile method that best suits your team.

 Scrum